voxel51/fiftyone/docs/source/teams/installation.rst

 .. _teams-installation:

-FiftyOne Teams Installation
+FiftyOne Enterprise Installation
 ===========================

 .. default-role:: code

-FiftyOne Teams deployments come with a centralized FiftyOne Teams App and database that allows your entire team to collaborate securely on the same datasets.
-FiftyOne Teams is deployed entirely into your environment, either on-premises or in a private cloud.
+FiftyOne Enterprise deployments come with a centralized FiftyOne Enterprise App and database that allows your entire team to collaborate securely on the same datasets.
+FiftyOne Enterprise is deployed entirely into your environment, either on-premises or in a private cloud.
 Your data never leaves your environment.

-FiftyOne Teams can be deployed on a wide variety of infrastructure solutions, including Kubernetes and Docker.
+FiftyOne Enterprise can be deployed on a wide variety of infrastructure solutions, including Kubernetes and Docker.

 .. note::

-    Detailed instructions for the initial FiftyOne Teams deployment, along with all necessary components, are made available by your Voxel51 CS engineer during the onboarding process.
+    Detailed instructions for the initial FiftyOne Enterprise deployment, along with all necessary components, are made available by your Voxel51 CS engineer during the onboarding process.